nexient-llc/tf-module-skeleton/README.md

 - Modules are how Go manages dependencies
 - To initiate a new modules run the command: `go mod init [repo_url]`
   - It is recommended to use the absolute repository url (e.g. github.com/nexient-llc/tf-module-skeleton)
-- Relative path is highly discrouraged in Go, use absolute path to import a package
+- Relative path is highly discouraged in Go, use absolute path to import a package
   - (e.g. `github.com/nexient-llc/tf-module-skeleton/[path_to_file]`)
 - To update paths or versions run the command: `go get -t ./...`  go will update the dependencies accordingly